GIScience/ohsome-api/README.md

 # ohsome API

 This REST-based API aims to leverage the tools of the [OSHDB-API](https://github.com/GIScience/oshdb) through allowing to access some of its functionalities via HTTP requests.
-The current stable version is [v1.0.0](https://github.com/GIScience/ohsome-api/releases/tag/1.0.0).
+The current stable version is [v1.0.0](https://github.com/GIScience/ohsome-api/releases/tag/1.0.0) and the corresponding documentation page with examples and explanations for each parameter can be found [here](https://docs.ohsome.org/ohsome-api/stable/).

 [![](http://jenkins.ohsome.org/buildStatus/icon?job=ohsome-api/master)](http://jenkins.ohsome.org/blue/organizations/jenkins/ohsome-api/activity)